cockpit-project/cockpit/containers/README.md

 ### Developing UI running a docker container

-An alternative development environment when developing the Cockpit UI is to mount local code into the cockpit Docker container.
+An alternative development environment when developing the Cockpit UI is to mount local code into the cockpit container.
 In this example we run the cockpit/kubernetes container to connect to a remote kubernetes server.
 Replace OPENSHIFTHOSTNAME with the IP or HOSTNAME of your OpenShift server.